-There are two FDA-approved drugs to treat tardive dyskinesia, Ingrezza (valbenazine) and Austedo (deutetrabenazine).
+VMAT2 inhibitors: There are two FDA-approved drugs to treat tardive dyskinesia, Ingrezza (valbenazine) and Austedo (deutetrabenazine).
 These medications were approved in 2017 and are known as VMAT2 inhibitors (vesicular monoamine transporter 2 inhibitors).
 They work by blocking a protein called VMAT2 which controls how much of the monoamine, particularly neurotransmitters, is stored in each neuron and how much is released.
-VMAT2 inhibitors block VMAT2 which means there is a lower amount of neurotransmitters available and involuntary movements should be reduced.
+VMAT2 inhibitors block VMAT2 which means there is a lower number of neurotransmitters available and involuntary movements should be reduced.
 (As of late January 2021, Austedo (deutetrabenazine) is available in China.)
+Xenazine/Nitoman (tetrabenazine): “Given the higher-quality evidence in support of the other VMAT2 inhibitors with fewer adverse effects, valbenazine and deutetrabenazine should be preferred over tetrabenazine for the treatment of TD.”2 Tetrabenazine should not be used in patients with untreated depression or a history of suicidal ideations or attempts.

 The following medications (this is not an all-inclusive list) are not FDA-approved for tardive dyskinesia, but have shown some benefit in some people:

-Most people with TD and tardive syndromes were not well-informed of the risks of the drug(s) that gave them TD, through no fault of their own, and some are quite cautious of taking any drugs.
+Note: Most people with TD and tardive syndromes were not well-informed of the risks of the drug(s) that gave them TD, through no fault of their own, and some are understandably quite cautious of taking additional drugs to treat their condition.

 1. Lin, C.-C., & Ondo, W. G. (2018).
 Non-VMAT2 inhibitor treatments for the treatment of tardive dyskinesia.
 Journal of the Neurological Sciences, 389, 48–54. doi: 10.1016/j.jns.2018.02.014